-The first limit is known as the annual allowance and is the amount by which your pension savings can increase in one year without becoming subject to a tax charge.
-The annual allowance limit for 2024/25 is £60,000.
+The annual allowance is the amount by which your pension savings can increase in one year without becoming subject to a tax charge.
+The annual allowance limit is currently £60,000.
 However, if you are a high earner your annual allowance could be lower than £60,000 due to tapering.